rifqiafr/rifqiafr/README.md

 - **Deep Learning**: TensorFlow, Keras, PyTorch
 - **Data Visualization**: Matplotlib, Seaborn, Plotly, D3.js
 - **Tools & Platforms**: Jupyter Notebook, Google Colab, Streamlit (for deploying ML apps)

 ---

+## 🌱 What I'm Currently Working On

+I'm currently diving deep into building my understanding of:

+- **Machine Learning Models**: Learning everything from **linear regressions** to more advanced **neural networks**.
+- **Deep Learning for Computer Vision**: Experimenting with CNNs (Convolutional Neural Networks) to analyze and classify images.
+- **Natural Language Processing**: Understanding how to work with text data using NLP tools, such as **transformer-based models**.

+Although I don’t have specific projects to showcase yet, I'm continuously learning and experimenting.
+I often work through **challenges**, **Kaggle competitions**, and **research papers** to improve my skills.
+Stay tuned—there will be exciting things here soon!

+---